 What is insulin-dependent diabetes?

-Insulin-dependent diabetes is another name for type 1 diabetes.
+Insulin-dependent diabetes is an old name for type one diabetes.
 In people with this disease, the pancreas stops producing the hormone insulin, which helps moderate blood sugar levels.
 People with type 1 diabetes are dependent on insulin medication in order to lower their blood sugar.

 What is metformin?